Cascais Travel Guide

 Restaurants

-Cascais is renowned for its quality dining, drawing gourmets from Lisbon and nearby Estoril.
-The main restaurant strip of Cascais is the walk-through Rua Frederico Arouca, and the lively Largo Luis de Camoes.
-Here you will find a wide choice of eateries, most with outside areas, from cafes to traditional taverns, serving both local fare and international cuisine.
-Fish restaurants abound; be warned it is said that one should not eat fish in Portugal on Mondays, because fishermen do not go to sea on Sundays!
-Specialities of the Estoril coast are fish stew, sole, dried codfish, lobster and crab.
+Cascais is renowned for its quality dining, with the main restaurant areas being Rua Frederico Arouca, and the lively Largo Luis de Camoes.
+Here, travellers will find a wide choice of eateries from cafes to traditional taverns that serve both local fare and international cuisine.
+Fish restaurants abound; specialities of the Estoril coast feature on many a plate and include fish stew, sole, dried codfish, lobster and crab.
 Spicy chicken dishes are also popular.
-Enjoy the reasonably priced good local wines.
-Popular restaurants in Cascais include the Michelin-starred Fortaleza do Guincho, and the local seafood at Restaurante B and B.
+Visitors should try the reasonably priced local wines, which are very good.

 Nightlife